 HOW TO USE THIS GUIDE 2

 1. Preface 6

 1.1 Scope 6

-1.2 Definitions
+1.2 definitions 6

-1.3 Regulatory requirements 7
+1.3 regulatory requirements 7

-TABLE OF CONTENTS 9
+TABLE OF CONTENTS

-2. AN and CAN Code Procedures .
-11

 2. AN and CAN Code Procedures

+2. AN and CAN Code Procedures

-2.1 Code Audit Procedures .
-12
+2.1 Code Audit Procedures

 2.1.1 Code Auditing Process

-2.1.2 Re-Audit Cycle .
-12

-2.2 Audit Preparation .
-13
+2.2 Audit Preparation

-2.2.1 Scheduling an audit .
-13
+2.2.1 Scheduling an audit

 2.2.2 Prior to the audit

-2.2.3 Day of the audit .
-14
+2.2.3 Day of the audit

-2.3 Quality assurance audits .
-14
+2.3 Quality assurance audits

+2.4 Compliance Audit and Certification Terms & Conditions 14

-3. AN and CAN Code Policies .
-15
+3. AN and CAN Code Policies 17

 3. AN and CAN Code Policies

-3.1 AN and can code enforcement policy .
-16
+3.1 AN and can code enforcement policy

-3.2 Lapsed certification policy
+3.2 lapsed certification policy

-3.3 Renovation of certified facilities policy .
-18
+3.3 renovation of certified facilities policy

-3.4 Change in ownership policy 3.5 AN and CAN code appeals policy .
-18
+3.4 change in ownership policy

-3.5 AN and CAN code appeals policy .
-19
+3.5 an and can code appeals policy

-4. Acronyms4. acronyms .21
+4. Acronyms

-4. acronyms .
-22
+4. acronyms

-5. AN AND CAN CODE OF PRACTICE PROTOCOLSSECTION A - INBOUND
+5. AN AND CAN CODE OF PRACTICE PROTOCOLSSECTION A - INBOUND 23

-SHIPMENTS 23
+SHIPMENTS 26

-A1 SAFETY AND SECURITY OF INBOUND AMMONIUM NITRATE AND ~ 4
+A1 SAFETY AND SECURITY OF INBOUND AMMONIUM NITRATE AND

-CALCIUM AMMONIUM NITRATE CARGO
+CALCIUM AMMONIUM NITRATE CARGO 27

 A1.1 BY MARINE

 A1.2 BY RAIL / TRUCKS

 A2 PROVIDING TRANSPORT FROM SOURCE VIA RAIL/TRUCK

 A3 ACCESS TO PRODUCT DURING SHIPMENT

-A4 LOSS OR TAMPERING OF PRODUCT DURING SHIPMENT
+A3 ACCESS TO PRODUCT DURING SHIPMENT

-A5 PRODUCT SPILLS DURING TRANSPORT AND UNLOADING .
-30
+A5 PRODUCT SPILLS DURING TRANSPORT AND UNLOADING

-A6 DELIVERY OF AMMONIUM NITRATE AND/OR CALCIUM AMMONIUM 24
+A6 DELIVERY OF AMMONIUM NITRATE AND/OR CALCIUM AMMONIUM აა

+NITRATE 24

-NITRATE SECTION B - STORAGE OF AMMONIUM NITRATE AND CALCIUM AMMONIUM .
-31
+SECTION B - STORAGE OF AMMONIUM NITRATE AND CALCIUM AMMONIUM 34

+NITRATE 35

-NITRATE 32 B1 PRODUCT STORAGE 20
+B1 PRODUCT STORAGE 35

-B1 PRODUCT STORAGE B1.1 PRODUCT STORAGE SECURITY
+B1.1 PRODUCT STORAGE SECURITY 35

-B1.1 PRODUCT STORAGE SECORITY B1.2 STORAGE SAFETY
+B1.2 STORAGE SAFETY

-B1.2 STORAGE SAFETT B1.2.1 Physical Storage Facility Requirements
+B1.2.1 Physical Storage Facility Requirements 36

-.
-55
+9